-This UK Standards for Microbiology Investigations (UK SMI) document rescribes identification of the common bacteria and fungi which may be encounted in clinical specimens following isolation on agar plates.
+This UK Standards for Microbiology Investigations (UK SMI) document describes identification of the common bacteria and fungi which may be encountered in clinical specimens following isolation on agar plates.
 This document covers the identification of bacterial and fungal microorganisms from culture.
-For guidance on identification of pathogenic parasites, refer to UK SMI B 61 - Investigation of Specimens for ectoparasites.
+For guidance on identification of pathogenic parasites, refer to UK SMI B 61 - Investigation of specimens for ectoparasites.
 Detection and point-of-care tests are not included.
-For more information on the investigation of patient samples, please refer to bacteriology UK SMIS.
+For more information on the investigation of patient samples, please refer to the relevant bacteriology UK SMIs.

-This document includes the use of culture methods, microscopy, biochemical tests and Matrix-assisted laser desorption/ionisation - time of flight mass spectrometry (MALDI-TOF MS), for the identification at microorganisms.
-The specific test procedure for MALDI-TOF MS is detailed in UK SMI TP 40 - Matrix-assisted laser desorption/ionisation - time of flight nass spectrometry (MALDI-TOF MS) test procedure.
-Some biochemical tests may not be performed routinely in the laboratory except in cases where configuration by an alternative technique is required or automated methods are for available.
+This document includes the use of culture methods, microscopy, biochemical tests and Matrix-assisted laser desorption/ionisation - time of flight mass spectrometry (MALDI-TOF MS), for the identification of microorganisms.
+The specific test procedure for MALDI-TOF MS is detailed in UK SMI TP 40 - Matrix-assisted laser desorption/ionisation - time of flight mass spectrometry (MALDI-TOF MS) test procedure.
+Some biochemical tests may not be performed routinely in the laboratory except in cases where confirmation by an alternative technique is required or automated methods are not available.

 For further information on identification procedures for specific species, refer to individual identification UK SMIs.
-For more information on dermatophytes, refer to UK SMI B 39-Onvestigation of dermatological specimens for superficial mycoses.
+For more information on dermatophytes, refer to UK SMI B 39 - Investigation of dermatological specimens for superficial mycoses.

-Please fore, following the recent update of fungal taxonomy, many species formerly part of the genus Candida now belong to a number of other genera.
+Please note, following the recent update of fungal taxonomy, many species formerly part of the genus Candida now belong to a number of other genera.
 For the purposes of this document, both old and new names are mentioned as required and are collectively referred to as 'Candida and associated ascomycetous yeasts'